kpope1206/Project-04-Microsoft-Entra-ID-Lifecycle-Management/README.md

 This project demonstrates a complete employee lifecycle in Microsoft Entra ID, Including onboarding, identity management, role assignments, password management, and employess offboarding.

-the objectives was to simulate the responsibilities of an IT Support Specialist or Junior Systems Administrator in a real enterprise environment.
+The objectives was to simulate the responsibilities of an IT Support Specialist or Junior Systems Administrator in a real enterprise environment.

 ---